-As at December 31, 2017, the directors and executive officers of the Company, as a group, beneficially owned, directly or indirectly or exercise control or direction over 33,006,393 common shares, representing approximately 10.3% of the issued and outstanding common shares of the Company.
+As at the date of this AIF, the directors and executive officers of the Company, as a group, beneficially own, or control or direct, directly or indirectly, 52,038,063 shares of Africa Energy, representing approximately 7.61% of the issued and outstanding Shares of the Company.
+This security holding information was obtained from publicly disclosed information and has not been independently verified by the Company.